 As a PGY4, residents continue to have greater outpatient experience as well as elective time and exposure to Interventional Pain Management Procedures.
 Residents rotate through SUNY Downstate Medical Center, Kings County Hospital Center and St. John's Episcopal Hospital.
-By the fourth year, residents should be completing their EMG requirements and gaining more confidence as physicians.
+By the third year, residents should be completing their EMG requirements and gaining more confidence as physicians.
 Time is allocated for board review courses as well.

 During the 3 year program, SUNY Downstate residents are able to experience a wide variety of medical settings and unique cases, accentuated by exhilarating lectures and courses.
 Our residents work closely with physical and occupational therapists, prosthetists and other medical services to enhance the educational experience.
 There are opportunities available for research and participation in national conferences and annual review courses as well as many other academic activities.

 Please continue to utilize our website for more information on joining the Physical Medicine & Rehabilitation Residency Program at SUNY Downstate Medical Center.